Genetics

 The genetics of West of Englands

-The genetics of the West of England goose are still not fully understood, although UK experts Chris and Mike Ashton have worked to explain some of it.
-It is probably due to the interaction of two genes, the sex-linked 'dilution' gene and the 'special spot' gene.
+The genetics of the West of England goose, and other autosexing breeds, are still not fully understood.
+Autosexing is probably due to the interaction of multiple genes, including the sex-linked 'dilution' gene.

-The sex-linked dilution gene is found in many breeds of white geese, including Embdens and Romans, along with the spot gene.
-The spot and dilution gene is what causes domestic geese to be white (the mechanism for white plumage in Chinese and African geese is different).
-Females of these white breeds have only one copy of the dilution gene, while males have two copies.
-In goslings, this often causes the females to be slightly darker in colour than their brothers (although the difference is much less clear than in true auto-sexing breeds like West of Englands).
+The sex-linked dilution gene is found in many breeds of white geese, including Embdens and Czech / Bohemian geese, along with the 'white spotting' gene which causes a saddleback pattern.
+The white spotting and dilution gene together cause European domestic goose breeds to be white (the mechanism for white plumage in Chinese and African geese is different).
+Females of these white European breeds have only one copy of the dilution gene, while males have two copies.
+However, in the white breeds, one copy of the dilution gene (as females have) is enough to make an adult bird white, although female goslings are usually greyer than their brothers and show a weak saddleback pattern in the fluff before the feathers come in.

 Male on the left, female on the right